ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Enhanced

 \paragraph{Clamp parameter from observed variability.} The clamp parameter \(\delta\) limits how far the projected release time \(S_n + D + J\) may exceed the recovery time \(A_n\).
 Since \(D\) is an abstract offset, \(\delta\) must depend only on quantities that are time-meaningful at the receiver.

 Let \(\Delta_n = A_n - A_{n-1}\) denote inter-recovery spacings on the receiver clock, and let \(q_{p}\) be the empirical \(p\)-th percentile over a sliding window.
 A practical clamp choice is

 which scales allowable additional waiting to the spread between median and tail inter-recovery intervals.
-Updating this estimate slowly (e.g., once per several hundred objects) prevents the clamp from reacting to short-lived spikes.
+Updating this estimate slowly (e.g., once per several hundred blocks) prevents the clamp from reacting to short-lived spikes.

-\paragraph{Adaptive guard window from reordering statistics.} The guard parameter \(G\) in QADC-G bounds waiting for predecessor objects when recovery occurs out of order.
+\paragraph{Adaptive guard window from reordering statistics.} The guard parameter \(G\) in \arcqg\ bounds waiting for predecessor blocks when recovery occurs out of order.
 Reordering is reflected directly in recovery-time differences.

 Define the skew

 and treat \(R_n < 0\) as reordering events.
 Let \(q^{\mathrm{reorder}}_{p}\) be the empirical \(p\)-th percentile of \(|R_n|\) for these events.
 A suitable guard window is

 for example using \(p = 95\), which covers most reorderings while bounding worst-case waiting.